Psychological Healing

 —1 Corinthians 14:27–28

-Note that when Paul speaks about someone who should interpret he is not referring to self-interpretation, for if that were the case, the whole experience could be a matter of self-delusion.
+Note that when Saint Paul speaks about someone who should interpret he is not referring to self-interpretation, for if that were the case, the whole experience could be a matter of self-delusion.
 Interpretation is a real gift in itself, distinct from the gift of tongues.
-It’s also a gift rarely manifested today in prayer groups that encourage speaking in tongues.
-In my opinion, that lack says quite a bit.
+It’s also a gift rarely, if ever, manifested today in prayer groups that encourage speaking in tongues.
+That lack says quite a bit.
 Just like in psychotherapy, when interpretation [1] is absent, there is no healing meaning to what has been said.
 It’s all just a lot of “talking to the air” (1 Corinthians 14:9).

 Read more about the spiritual fruits